tfpauly/privacy-proxy/draft-private-access-tokens.md

 Clients and Mediators, connections MAY mutually authenticate both client and server, or use mechanisms such as TLS certificate pinning, to mitigate the risk of channel compromise.

-An attacker than can intermediate the channel between Client and Origin can observe a TokenChallenge, and can view a Token being presented for authentication to an Origin.
-Origins can avoid this Token being used for some future connection by the attacker impersonating the Client by ensuring that the redemption_nonce presented in the TokenChallenge is bound to the specific TLS session with the Client.
+An attacker that can intermediate the channel between Client and Origin can observe a TokenChallenge, and can view a Token being presented for authentication to an Origin.
+Scoping the TokenChallenge nonce to the Client HTTP session prevents Tokens being collected in one session and then presented to the Origin in another.
+Note that an Origin cannot distinguish between a connection to a single Client and a connection to an attacker intermediating multiple Clients.
+Thus, it is possible for an attacker to collect and later present Tokens from multiple clients over the same Origin session.

 # Privacy Considerations {#privacy-considerations}